microfaune/microfaune/readme.md

 - Google Doc: Details on the projects are gathered [here](https://docs.google.com/document/d/1yREuA9-AuH0du2uhvGiSryd0PYd7ogVkyXDWf-VLQxw/edit?usp=sharing).
 - Trello: This is [here](https://trello.com/b/amUmPAtu/microfaune).

+## The Microfaune package

+You can find the documentation of the Microfaune package [here](https://hadrienj.github.io/microfaune/).

 ## Setup

 Using pipenv to create virtual environment.
 You need to have `pipenv` installed: